Alcohol and Family Problems

 Learn how a young person is doing when a family member suffers from alcoholism, or other SUDs.
 Where are things going well?
 Where do you need to intervene to help?
 What kind of strategies can reduce the risks for these children?

 Assess how a child is doing when alcohol and family problems affect your family.
-Use this information to develop strategies to help children of alcoholic parents and reduce the risks they face.
+Use this information to develop strategies to help children of addicted parents and reduce the risks they face.

 I CAN BE ME is a Helping Book for Children from Troubled Families-with a special focus on Children of Addicted Parents.